-An administrative hearing is a formal hearing conducted by one or more hearing officer(s).
-Normally, the disciplinary actions that can be taken at the administrative hearing level are sanctions D-P. If the incident occurs outside of the normal academic year, defined as the fall semester or the spring semester, all sanctions are available in the administrative hearing.
+An administrative hearing (https://handbook.sxu.edu/student/code-conduct/administrative-hearing.html) is a formal hearing conducted by one or more hearing officer(s).
+Normally, the disciplinary actions that can be taken at the administrative hearing level are sanctions D-P. If the incident occurs outside of the regular academic year, defined as the fall semester or the spring semester, all sanctions are available in the administrative hearing.
 Additionally, if a student is currently sanctioned with disciplinary probation, or is otherwise not in good standing with the Dean of Students, all sanctions, including suspension and expulsion from the University, are available to the administrative hearing officers.